The Masquerader

 Director: Charlie Chaplin

-Cast: Charlie Chaplin, Roscoe 'Fatty' Arbuckle, Chester Conklin, Charles Murray, Jess Dandy, Minta Durfee
+Cast: Charlie Chaplin, Roscoe Arbuckle, Chester Conklin, Charles Murray, Jess Dandy, Minta Durfee

 Runtime: 12 minutes